Wellington Central Library

 Wellington Central Library (Te Matapihi ki te Ao Nui) is a public library building in the central business district of Wellington, in New Zealand.
 It is owned by Wellington City Council and is listed as a Category 1 historic place by Heritage New Zealand.
-The building was opened in 1991 and was a key element of Wellington’s municipal centre, Te Ngākau Civic Square.
-It served as the main hub for the municipal library service, Wellington City Libraries.
+The building was opened in 1991 and was a key element of Wellington's municipal centre, Te Ngākau Civic Square.
+It serves as the main hub for the municipal library service, Wellington City Libraries.

 The building was closed to the public at short notice on 19 March 2019, after Wellington City Council was advised by engineers that the building had structural vulnerabilities which meant it might not perform well in the event of a significant earthquake.
+Redesign and restructuring works were completed by September 2025 and the building was re-opened to the public in March 2026.

 Former library buildings

 1940: Rongotai College boys carrying books from the old library into the new building.

 1893–1940

 Wellington's first Council-operated public library opened in April 1893 on the corner of Mercer and Wakefield Streets in a building designed by William Crichton, a prominent architect of the time.
 An earthquake in February 1893, after the building was completed but before it opened, caused cracking that was repaired.
 The top of the building's tower was removed after being damaged in another earthquake in 1897.
-By the mid-1930s the building was deemed too small, and there were concerns about safety in an earthquake such as the recent Napier earthquake, so planning for a new library began.
+By the mid-1930s the building was deemed too small, and there were concerns about safety in an earthquake such as the then-recent Napier earthquake in 1931, so planning for a new library began.
 The library closed in 1940 and the building was demolished in 1943.